-While the Transhumanist movement offers an enticing yet contentious vision for the future, it compels us to grapple with the nuanced complexities of what it means to be human in an increasingly technologized world.
-As we contemplate the integration of Transhumanist principles into our educational and cultural fabric, we must navigate the delicate balance between harnessing technological advancements for better mental health and preserving the intrinsic value of our innate human experiences.
+While the Transhumanist movement offers an enticing yet contentious vision for the future, it compels us to grapple with the nuanced complexities of being human in an increasingly technologized world.
+As we contemplate integrating Transhumanist principles into our educational and cultural fabric, we must navigate the delicate balance between harnessing technological advancements for better mental health and preserving the intrinsic value of our innate human experiences.
 The promise and peril of Transhumanism thus remain inextricably linked, challenging us to thoughtfully consider the ethical and existential implications of such transformative progress.